-Financial assets measured at amortized cost are assessed at each reporting date for indications of impairment.
+At the end of each reporting period, the Organization assesses whether there are any indications that a financial asset measured at amortized cost may be impaired.
 If such impairment exists, the asset is written down; and the resulting impairment loss is recognized in the statement of operations.